 Painter and designer Alexandra Exter (sometimes transliterated as Aleksandra Ekster) is considered one of the foremost artists and influencers of the Russian avantgarde art movement.
 Born into a wealthy Belarussian family and married to a Ukrainian elite lawyer, Exter was the creme de la creme of the European art community, from Kiev to Paris.
 Beside her own paintings she often worked with concept design for costumes for theatres and ballets, and was the primary costume designer as well as set designer for Aelita.
 Aelita was one of her last works completed in the Soviet Union before she moved for good to Paris.

 The role played by Aelita in the last third of the film is interesting, as she first acts as an aristocratic proponent of the workers revolution, in essence becomes the popular figurehead of a socialist uprising, only to turn on the workers as soon as she has secured power for herself, once again re-establishing aristocratic autocracy.
 This theme was prevalent in Bolshevik rhetoric of the day, a sort of warning against false prophets: members of the capitalist class seemingly siding with the workers’ cause in order to reach compromises.
 Gusev even voices his concern over this at one point: rulers aren’t supposed to be revolutionaries.
 But this theme of a Janus-faced agitator is one that is also found in a number of German films prior to Aelita, such as the afore-mentioned Algol, as well as the 1916 serial Homunculus (review).
-The theme was explored further (and better) in Fritz Lang’s and Thea von Harbou’s Metropolis (1927).
+The theme was explored further (and better) in Fritz Lang’s and Thea von Harbou’s Metropolis (1927, review).
 That’s a film inspired by Aelita which does almost everything Aelita tries to do and does it better.
 Aelita herself is a case in point: as a character there really aren’t heads nor tails to her.
 She starts out as a romantic, headstrong girl more interested in daydreams than politics, but then suddenly turns into a highly political entity with plans of world domination toward the last third of the film.
 As a character she is terribly written and merely seems to exist as a narrative convenience in order to provide whatever motivations and deus ex machinas that the plot requires.

 The cast of the film were all among the A-listers of Moscow’s theatre and cinema.
 The acting is superb, from the leads down to the bit parts.
 Nikolai Tsereteli carries the demanding dual role of Los/Spridonov with such bravado, that at first viewing I didn’t realise they were played by the same actor even when Los was shown to disguise himself as Spiridonov.
 Tsereteli does a very good job of alternating between dark jealousy and boyish daydreaming.
 Nikolai Batalov does a solid job as the happy-go-lucky socialist hero Gusev, a nice contrast to the fidgety and insecure Los.
 Batalov was one of Russia’s biggest movie stars of the twenties, appearing in a number of high-profile films, including Abram Room’s masterpiece Bed and Sofa (1927), a film so liberal in its portrayal of polygamy, gay sex and abortion that it was actually banned – not in the Soviet Union, but in Europe and the US.